Help us match you with local pros in your area

 Ductwork Cleaning | $396-$989 |

-Contact at least three HVAC companies for quotes.
-Describe the issues and have technicians visit to inspect your HVAC system if possible.
-Compare the providers' explanations, solutions, estimated costs, warranties, and timeframes.
-Avoid providers that pressure you or demand payment upfront.
+Get quotes from at least three HVAC companies.
+Explain your issues and ask if technicians can inspect your system in person.
+Compare each provider's diagnoses, recommended solutions, estimated cost, warranties, and timelines.
+Avoid companies that pressure you or demand payment before work.

 In Tennessee, HVAC contractors only require a license when working on projects valued at $25,000 or more.
 In these cases, they require a mechanical contractor license from the Department of Commerce and Insurance.

-It’s important to know what the work process will look like.
-For HVAC repairs, the company should explain the specific parts that need replacement and why.
-Confirm that your technician will clean and test the full system afterward to ensure proper functioning.
-For replacement, ask your contractor to explain the new HVAC system brand, features, estimated installation time, model, and energy efficiency.
-Before starting the project, you should understand the process your provider will use to properly size the system for your home and the price you'll pay.
+It’s important to understand what the work process is going to look like.
+For HVAC repairs, the company should detail the exact parts that need replacement and why.
+Get confirmation that your technician will clean and test your system afterward to ensure proper functioning.
+When replacing your HVAC, ask the installation company to provide details on the new brand, energy efficiency, estimated installation time, features, and model.
+Before work begins, make sure you understand the process your provider will use to select the correctly sized system for your home and what the cost will be.

 Always get HVAC quotes in writing before work begins.
 A detailed quote covers costs for both labor and materials.
 Make sure that you agree to all terms before signing the contract.

 You should have your HVAC system inspected about twice a year.
 After the inspection, your technician will inform you what services are required.
 You should also call a technician if you notice new issues such as strange noises, leaks, or unusual smells.
-If your home has ductwork, it should be inspected every few years.
+If your system has ductwork, you should have it inspected every few years.

 You can save energy during the summer by reducing the amount of power your HVAC system uses to keep your home cool.
-Keep your thermostat temperature as close to the outside temperature as you can, and avoid making drastic changes in temperature all at once.
-Keep your roof in good shape and seal any leaks around your windows and doors to avoid letting cool air escape.
-Similarly, ensure that your attic is well ventilated to avoid trapping excess heat in your home.
+Set your thermostat as close to the outside temperature as is comfortable, and try to avoid making drastic changes in temperature all at once.
+Keep your roof well-maintained and seal any leaks around your windows and doors to avoid letting cool air escape.
+Similarly, make sure your attic is well ventilated to avoid trapping excess heat in your home.

-It takes around one to three days to have an HVAC system installed or replaced.
+It takes between one and three days to have an HVAC system installed or replaced.
 If you only need an air conditioning unit or a furnace, this might take between half a day and two days.
 This timeline can be determined by the size of your home, how easily accessible your system is, and any new issues your technician uncovers.

 For a 2,000-square-foot home, you'll need between 2.5 and 5 tons of air conditioning capacity.
-In Lawrenceburg, you'll probably want to explore units on the higher end of this range.
-If your home is larger than 1,000 square feet, central air is likely to be more effective for cooling than window units.
+In Lawrenceburg, you'll probably want to purchase a unit on the higher end of this range.
+For homes over 1,000 square feet, central air will generally be more effective than window units for cooling.

-For a 2,000-square-foot home, you'll also look for a furnace that is between 50,000 and 80,000 BTUs (British thermal units).
+For a 2,000-square-foot home, you should also look for a furnace that is between 50,000 and 80,000 BTUs (British thermal units).
 In Lawrenceburg, you might be able to make do with a lower-capacity furnace.